Scroby Sands Wind Farm

 The Scroby Sands Wind Farm is a wind farm located on the Scroby Sands sandbank in the North Sea, 2.5 km off the coast of Great Yarmouth in eastern England, United Kingdom.
 It was commissioned in March 2004 by Powergen Renewables Offshore, a division of E.ON UK.
 It has a nameplate capacity of 60 megawatts and is able to produce power to supply 41,000 households.
 Between 2005 and 2010, its capacity factor was between 26 and 32%.
 Its levelised cost has been estimated at £105/MWh.

 The farm consists of 30 wind turbines, located in water from 13 to 20 m deep.
 Each turbine has three 40 m blades that rotate around a centre-point some 60 m above the mean sea level.
 The hollow 4.5 m diameter steel masts that carry the turbines are piled as much as 30 m into the sea bed, to provide stability on a substrate of shifting sands.
 These shifting sands have piled up and decreased water depth, blocking access from service vessels.
 An amphibious vehicle is being built to drive on the sand to gain access to the turbines.

 The wind turbines were designed and manufactured by a Danish firm, Vestas.
 Each turbine has a capacity of 2 megawatts.
 Turbines were installed by the Danish offshore wind farms services provider A2SEA.

+In August 2023 one of the turbines caught fire.

 Tourism

 The wind farm has an information centre serving around 35,000 visitors per year, and has become a local attraction.

 In June of 2018, Eon refurbished the property, with new exhibits and interactive displays, among other branding changes.

 As of February 2023, the Visitor Centre has been Permanently Closed and vacated by Eon.
-It was believed to of closed in late 2019, and the reason is unknown.
+It was believed to have closed in late 2019, and the reason is unknown.